 Figure 2.
-Schematic representation of the conjugated line segment made up carbon atoms of β -carotene in a one-dimensional box of length L.
+Schematic representation of the conjugated line segment made up carbon atoms of β-carotene in a one-dimensional box of length L.

-Q 5 -3 English (Official)
+Q 5 -3 Britis h English n (Nigeria)

-5.2 Calculate the energies (in J) of the lowest two energy levels 13.0pt 5.3 Draw the wavefunctions of the lowest two energy levels with proper labelling the x-axis.
+5.2 Calculate the energies (in J) of the lowest two energy levels 13.0pt 5.3 Draw the wavefunctions of the two lowest energy levels with proper labelling of the x-axis.
 15.0pt 5.4 Sketch the energy level diagram up to $n = 4$ showing the relative spacing.
 8.0pt 5.5 What is the total π -energy (in J) of the molecule?
 12.0pt 5.6 Calculate the wavelength (in nm) at which the transition between the highest occupied and lowest unoccupied energy levels occurs.
 10.0pt